interactis/muva-api-doc/README.md

 ### Description

 MUVA is organized by spaces.
 Spaces are virtual exhibition spaces within the MUVA App.
-It can be an physical event or a virtual Tour (or any kind of other virtual space type in the future).
+It can be a physical event or a virtual tour (or any kind of other virtual space type in the future).

 ### Headers